 Kronenfeld and Wang [55], working with historical land cover datasets in western New York indicate that direct estimates of density using plotless estimators may be off by nearly 37% due to azimuthal censoring (i.e., the tendency of surveyors to avoid trees close to cardinal directions), while species composition estimates may be adjusted by between -4 to +6%, varying by taxon, although Kronenfeld [56] shows adjustments of less than 1%.
 These biases can be minimized by appropriate analytical decisions; many efforts over the years have assessed and corrected for the biases and idiosyncrasies in the original surveyor data [17,38,39,53,55,57–60].
 And, even given these caveats, PLSS records remain the best source of data about both forest composition and structure in the United States prior to EuroAmerican settlement.

 This analysis builds upon and merges previous state-level efforts to digitize and database the point-level PLSS data for Wisconsin, Minnesota and the Upper Peninsula and upper third of the Lower Peninsula of Michigan.
-These datasets were combined using spatial tools in R [61,62] to form a common dataset for the upper Midwest (Fig 1) using the Albers Great Lakes and St Lawrence projection (see code in Supplement 1, file: step_one_clean_bind.R; proj4: +init:EPSG:3175 – NOTE: Supplement 1 is too large to upload to the PLoS system, it is available here: https://www.dropbox.com/s/577bnxdrgm3sas0/Supplement1_RawCodeandData.zip?dl=0).
+These datasets were combined using spatial tools in R [61,62] to form a common dataset for the upper Midwest (Fig 1) using the Albers Great Lakes and St Lawrence projection (see code in Supplement 1, file: step_one_clean_bind.R; proj4: +init:EPSG:3175).